A Marine veteran's military medals were stolen from his home. Detectives on the case replaced them - KRDO

 A Marine veteran’s military medals were stolen from his home.
 Detectives on the case replaced them

 For nearly 25 years, Thomas Faleskie served in the United States Marine Corps before retiring with the rank of lieutenant colonel.
-During that time he served in Vietnam and was awarded with several medals, including the National Defense Service Medal and Vietnam Service Medal.
+During that time he served in Vietnam and was awarded with several medals, including the Distinguished Flying Cross and an Air Medal.

 But a burglary at the veteran’s home last year resulted in the loss of tens of thousands of dollars’ worth of items — including his military medals, ribbons and pilot’s wings, according to the sheriff’s office in Spotsylvania, Virginia.